Updated at 4:00 p.m. ET on April 21, 2020.

-If the manumea does go extinct, the last one could die something like this: On a hunt when he was 17 years old, a man named Norman Paul saw the silhouette of a pigeon on a telephone wire, and shot at it.
-He was startled to discover that what he had gunned down was not a lupe, but a bird he had never seen before.
+If the manumea does go extinct, the last one could die something like this: On a hunt when he was 17 years old, a man named Norman Paul saw the silhouette of a pigeon in a tree, and shot at it.* He was startled to discover that what he had gunned down was not a lupe, but a bird he had never seen before.
 Immediately, he regretted the kill—something special had died by his hand.
 Today, some 45 years later, he runs a hotel on the mountainside where he shot the bird.
 It is called Le Manumea, in memoriam, and tourists there gather in an atmosphere of thatch and tiki, unaware of the lingering sadness captured by the resort’s name.
 A sign at the entrance promises happy hour all day.

 On the basis of confirmed sightings, Serra now estimates that a person looking for the manumea could expect to spot one only every three to five years.
 “There is a Tasmanian-tiger aspect to the manumea,” he says, referring to the wolflike marsupial that probably went extinct in Tasmania in 1936, but is still regularly, if unreliably, reported to exist in the wild.
 “As people become aware of the manumea, they desire to see it.”
 A radio station once contacted the environment ministry to report that a listener had brought a manumea into the studio.
 It proved to be the fiaui, or white-throated pigeon, a bird often mistaken for the manumea.
 Serra and I have seen plenty of them.